-Erty Seidohl (previously Seidel) is a 29-year-old living in Queens, NY with his wife Greta.
+Erty Seidohl (previously Seidel) lives in Grand Rapids, MI with his partner Greta and one rambunctious kid.
 Erty enjoys programming, writing, comics, and teaching.

 He graduated from Lawrence University in June 2013 with a B.A. in Mathematics/Computer Science and English.
 He attended the Summer 2013 batch of Recurse Center.

 His email address is email@example.com.
 Also, check out his résumé.

 What's up with this site!?

 Website information is normally stored hierarchically, but I wanted to try something different.
 I've laid out all of my projects in more-or-less random order.
 Things I put more work into (and/or am more proud of) are nearer to the top.

 Instead of facilitating a direct dive to a specific action, I want this to be a wandering experience.
 Click around.
 Find some things.
 Discover what I've built.
 Hopefully you'll find something fun or inspiring.

 If you want to search for something specific, you can use your browser's search, or use the search box at the top of the page.

 I make stained glass art as a hobby.
 Check out my Instagram.

 A Wordpress blog, on which I post about life, technology, and stuff.